-If you are dedicated to building a stress reducing habit, it can be done.
+However, if you are dedicated to building a stress-reducing habit, it can be done.

 Stress is, after all, a state of the mind that is caused by outside influences.
 You can't change the external pressures, but you can work on the way you react to these pressures.

-This article details 16 proven strategies for dealing with stress.
-Each of these tips are backed by links to medical journals or reputable news organizations.
+This article details 23 proven strategies for managing stress.
+Each of these tips is backed by links to medical journals or reputable news organizations.

 1. Drink Tea.